 Prior to the U.S. offering, while our ordinary shares have been traded on Euronext Paris since May 2013 and we have ADRs that trade on the U.S. over-the-counter market, there has been no public market on a U.S. national securities exchange for the ADSs or our ordinary shares in the United States.
-Consequently, the offering price for our ADSs was determined by negotiations between us and the representatives.
-The final offering price per ADS in U.S. dollars and the corresponding offering price per ordinary share in euros was determined by reference to the prevailing market prices of our ordinary shares on Euronext Paris after taking into account market conditions and other factors.
+Consequently, the offering price for our ADSs will be determined by negotiations between us and the representatives.
+The final offering price per ADS in U.S. dollars and the corresponding offering price per ordinary share in euros will be determined by reference to the prevailing market prices of our ordinary shares on Euronext Paris after taking into account market conditions and other factors, but will not be lower than a price that is 20% below the volume-weighted average price of our ordinary shares on Euronext Paris for the three trading days preceding the day on which the offering price will be determined.